 You will be entitled to use the University libraries, to study/conduct your research in any University department (subject to the agreement of the head of department) and attend lectures.
-Lectures (including seminars, classes or informal instruction) may only be attended with permission from the lecturer, and those given in any college building are subject to the permission of the college concerned.
+Lectures (including seminars, classes or informal instruction) are subject to the permission of the lecturer, and those given in any college building are subject to the permission of the college concerned.

 You are advised to organise accommodation before you arrive in Oxford.
 As you are not a member of a college you will not have access to college accommodation.

-The University hosts a website called Studentpad which is a platform where private landlords can advertise for tenants associated with the University .
+There are a number of options available including the Studentpad.
+Oxford SU (Student Union) manage Studentpad which is a platform where private landlords can advertise for tenants associated with the University.

 University tuition fees are payable to cover the cost of access to the University facilities and the guidance provided by your academic advisor.
 Tuition fees do not include college fees (as you are not affiliated with any college), accommodation, or other course and maintenance fees.

-Fees must be paid within 14 days of the start of each term.
+Fees should be paid within 14 days of the start of each term.
 Failure to pay the correct amount on time may result in the cancellation of your admission.
 You may pay for more than one term at a time.
-You are strongly encouraged to pay your fees by credit card before arriving in Oxford by using the University's online shop.
-Instructions for how to pay fees can be obtained by emailing email@example.com.
+You are strongly encouraged to pay your fees by credit card before arriving in Oxford by using the University's Online Shop.
+Full instructions and guidance on how to pay fees can be obtained by emailing your academic department.

-It is important you let your department and Student Information know who will be paying your fees and their contact details well before your arrival.
-If a sponsor is paying they will be sent an invoice based on the information you provide.
-If your department has given you a bursary that covers your fees, you must bring a letter of financial sponsorship with you to present on arrival.
-If you have queries regarding payment, contact Student Information.
+It is important you let your academic department know who will be paying your fees and their contact details well before your arrival.
+If a sponsor is paying they will need an invoice based on the information you provide.
+If you have queries regarding payment, contact your academic department.